WebOfTrust/WOT-terms/docs/how-we-did/cheat-sheet-writing-page.md

 * however, use `className` and not the normal `class`
 * and use `require` for local images
 * do not add html attributes like `width` or `height` and do not use `style='…'`
+* always use an `alt` attribute.
+If the image is decorative leave it empty (`alt=""`), else write something as if you explain the image to someone on the phone

 You can copy these examples and use it (there is a copy button available at the right):